WraithCadmus/stellaris-flair/README.md

 * A copy of the Stellaris base game in a folder called 'Stellaris' at the same level as the script (this is the same contents as C:\Program Files (x86)\Steam\steamapps\common\Stellaris for Steam on Windows users)
 * An emtpy dir called 'output' at that same level for temporary PNG files

-When run extractor.py produces a veritcal spritesheet based on all the folders listed in the 'sourcepaths' argument.
+When run extractor.py produces a veritcal spritesheet based on all the folders listed in the 'sourcepaths' argument caled 'spritesheet.png' and a text file containing the names and offsets of all the flairs, called 'spritesheet.css'.

 ## Current Extractions

-Currently (based on path name) the spritesheet output should contain the icons for
+Currently (based on path name) the spritesheet output should contain the icons for:

 * Ethics (aka Ethos)
 * Governments